 Embankment barriers should be installed one foot above to three feet below the normal water level to prevent muskrats from burrowing.
-The barriers can be made of 1-inch mesh hardware cloth coated with rust proof paint or aluminum or stainless-steel mesh.
-Using riprap is also effective if laid down at least six inches thick.
+The barriers can be made of 1-inch mesh hardware cloth coated with rustproof paint or of aluminum or stainless steel mesh.
+Riprap is also effective if laid down at least six inches thick.
 Use rocks smaller than six inches in diameter to avoid creating cavities that will attract muskrats.